Hashem Aghajari

-Overview
+His procecution generated large protest crowds and was seen as a "test case" in the struggle between Iranian reformists and hard-liners over the future of the Islamic Republic, with liberal reformists seeking greater freedom and hardliners defending the orthodoxy of the Guardianship of the Islamic Jurist.

+Background

 Hashem Aghajari served in the Iran-Iraq War where he lost his right leg below the knee, and his brother.
 He has been described as having an "impeccable Islamic revolutionary record."

+At least prior to his speech controversy he was a history professor at Tarbiat Modares University, a teacher-training college in Tehran.

+As of November 2002 he belonged to the Islamic Revolutionary Mujahidin Organisation ("a left-wing" reformist political group).

+2002 speech

-He was a history professor at Tarbiat Modares University, a teacher-training college in Tehran.
-In June 2002, Aghajari gave an address in Hamadan commemorating the 25th anniversary of the death of Dr. Ali Shariati, criticized some of the present Islamic practices in Iran as being in contradiction with the original practices and ideology of Islam, and calling for "Islamic Protestantism" and reform in Islam.
-This prompted an "immediate outcry" from hard-line clerics, who claimed that he was attacking "the Prophet of Islam and fundamental Shiite Islamic traditions", although Dr. Aghajari has repeatedly denied that his speech was intended as an attack on Islam or the Prophet.
+In June 2002, Aghajari gave an address in Hamadan in Western Iran, commemorating the 25th anniversary of the death of Dr. Iranian Islamic thinker Ali Shariati in which he criticized some of the current orthodox Islamic practices in Iran as being in contradiction with the original teachings and practices of Islam, and calling for "Islamic Protestantism" and reform in Islam.
+He questioned the regime's underlying interpretation of Guardianship of the Jurisconsult, the system under which an Islamic cleric rules over society as Supreme Leader.
+Aghajari critiqued the idea of emulation (taqlid), which calls on every Shiite to follow a high-ranking cleric as his or her source of emulation.

+This prompted an "immediate outcry" from hardline clerics, who claimed that he was attacking "the Prophet of Islam and fundamental Shiite Islamic traditions", despite the fact that Dr. Aghajari has repeatedly denied that his speech was intended as an attack on Islam or the Prophet.